skamens-fordham/cisc5595-assignment3-template/README.md

 # Submission

-When you have completed your assignment, update the `submit.txt` file found in your starter files and upload it to Blackboard.
+When you have completed your assignment, commit your work to git, push to github, update the `submit.txt` file, and upload it to Blackboard.